Internet in France: Find and Sign Up for the Best Plan

 So you've just arrived (or are moving to) France.
-What are your options for Internet access?
-Our guide explains your options for connecting to Internet in France, and outlines how to get Internet service in France.
+How can you get Internet access?
+This guide explains your options for connecting to the Internet in France, and outlines how to get Internet service in France.

-Like most countries throughout Europe, internet usage in France is high.
+Like most countries throughout Europe, Internet usage in France is high.
 Many shops/cafes/fast-food chains offer free wifi, though you'll find fewer options in smaller towns.
-Tourist offices throughout many cities in France sometimes offer free wifi access, and most hotels/B&Bs/hostels also offer internet access.
+Tourist offices throughout many cities in France sometimes offer free wifi access, as do most hotels/B&Bs/hostels.
 Internet cafes are quite common as well.

 Visiting France: Internet Access for a Short Stay